Exploring the Valley of the Moon

 For as long as I can remember I have wanted to experience the vastness and luna-type landscape of the Atacama Desert for myself, and it’s safe to say it did not disappoint.
 El Valle de la Luna (Valley of the Moon) is located west of San Pedro de Atacama, approximately 45 minutes’ drive from the town.
-The landscape is made up of various stone and sand formations which have been carved by wind and water over millions of years, creating a vast range of colours and textures, giving it an appearance somewhat similar to the surface of the moon.
+The landscape is made up of various stone and sand formations which have been carved by wind and water over millions of years, creating a vast range of colors and textures, giving it an appearance somewhat similar to the surface of the moon.
 The area is dotted with dry lakes, where the composition of salt creates rough, white surface, embedded with layers of gypsum which glisten like diamonds in the ground.
 The first stop of our tour was at a viewpoint overlooking the Valley of the Moon.
 The panoramic view of the jagged cliffs and bone-dry valleys was incredible.
 In the other direction were the volcanoes.

 After a short walk we arrived at an abandoned bus from a former salt mine.
 The bus was used to transport miners from the town to work at the salt mine, but the mine didn’t last very long as it became too expensive to operate and – much like the bus – the mine was abandoned and left to the elements of the desert.
 As you stand at the base of the rockface, you can hear the mountain ‘chiming’ as the sun heats the rock face, almost as though it is trying communicate or sing to anyone who is prepared to stop and listen.
 We continue our journey one more stop to climb up to a viewpoint and walk along the top of the rock face to the top of a sand dune.
 Most then head back to the bus, however our guide suggested that we could continue along a narrow trail along the top of the rock face to the next sand dune further along – something she informed us she is the only person who suggests this to guests, but hardly anyone attempts!